playgameservices/play-games-plugin-for-unity/README.md

 search for **environment variables**
 For more information, consult the documentation for your version of Windows.

-## iOS Setup

-__NOTICE__: Google Play games services for iOS is deprecated, and is not likely to function as expected.
-Do not use Google Play games services for iOS in new apps.
-See the [deprecation announcement](https://android-developers.googleblog.com/2017/04/focusing-our-google-play-games-services.html) blog post for more details.

-Install Cocoapods

-This plugin uses another plugin called the Unity Jar Resolver, which handles resolving the dependencies needed for this plugin.
-When building for iOS in Unity, a post build step is executed that runs Cocoapods and then adds the required libraries and frameworks directly to the XCode project.
-This is different from previous versions; you no longer need to open the workspace in XCode.

-**Note:** If you are using a version of Unity less than 5.0, you may encounter a linker error when building the Xcode application.
-If you see the error:
-`ld: library not found for -lPods-Unity-iPhone`
-Then open the project tree, expand Frameworks, and delete libPods-Unity-iPhone.a and rebuild.

-Next, open the iOS build settings dialog.
-To do so, click **File > Build Settings**, select the **iOS** platform, and click **Player Settings**.
-Find the **Bundle Identifier** setting and enter your bundle identifier there.

-Next, click the **Window > Google Play Games > Setup  - iOS setup** menu item.

-Enter the Constants class name.
-This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
-The format of the name is <namespace>.<classname>.
-For example, AwesomeGame.GPGSIds

-Enter the resource definition data.
-This is the Objective-C  data from the Google Play Developer Console which contains the resource IDs as well as the Client ID.

-This data is found in the Google Play Developer Console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Objective-C.

-When ready, click the **Setup** button to finish the configuration process.

-**Important:** If you ever change your bundle ID, you must perform the iOS setup again in order to update the necessary files where this information gets replicated.

-**Note:**  If you are using a web application or backend server with your game, you can link the web application to the game to enable gettting the player's id token and/or email address.
-To do this, link a web application to the game in the Google Play Developer Console, and enter the client id for the web application into the setup dialog.

 ## Run the Project

 If you are working with the **Minimal** sample, you should be able to build